mematt/ml4calibrated450k/README.md

 Our comaprisons included random forests (RF), elastic net penalized multinomial logistic regression (ELNET), support vector machines (SVM) and boosted trees (XGBOOST).

-For calibration we used i) Platt scaling implemented by logistic regression (LR), Firth's penalized LR; and ii) ridge penalized multinomial regression (rpMLR/MR).
+For calibration we used i) Platt scaling implemented by logistic regression (LR), Firth's penalized LR; and ii) ridge penalized multinomial regression (MR).

-All algorithms were compared on a molecular neuropathology data set of  brain tumors (n=2801 cases belonging to 91 classes) published in:
+All algorithms were compared on an uqinque data set of brain tumor DNA methylation reference cohort (n=2801 cases belonging to 91 classes) published in:

 Capper, D., Jones, D. T. W., Sill, M. and et al. (2018a).
-Dna methylation-based classification of central nervous system tumours.
+DNA methylation-based classification of central nervous system tumours.
 Nature, 555, 469. https://www.nature.com/articles/nature26000

-The corresponding Github repository using an rpMLR/MR calibrated RF classifier is available at https://github.com/mwsill/mnp_training
+The corresponding Github repository using a MR calibrated RF classifier and pre-processing steps is available at https://github.com/mwsill/mnp_training.

-The data set is available in the Gene Expression Omnibus GSE109381 at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE109381
+The reference cohort set is available in the Gene Expression Omnibus under the accession number GSE109381 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE109381).

-The benchmarking data set containing the 10,000 most variable CpG probes can be easily generated using R scripts provided in the above repository (https://github.com/mwsill/mnp_training).
+The benchmarking data set based on the 10,000 most variable CpG probes can be easily generated using R scripts provided in the above repository (https://github.com/mwsill/mnp_training).
-A smaller subset of the data set containing only the 1000 most variable CpG probes (`betas1000.RData`) is provided for direct download at this repository.
-The true class label vector `y` is also directly downloadable from this repository.
+A smaller subset of the reference DNA methylation cohort data containing only the 1000 most variable CpG probes (`betas1000.RData`) is provided for direct download at this repository.
+The true class label vector `y` is also directly downloadable from here.

 ***